Terradue/doc-developer-sandbox/source/start/laboratory/index.rst

 * Go to http://the.earth.li/~sgtatham/putty/latest/x86/putty.zip,
 * Unzip the downloaded file in a location of your filesystem that you prefer.

-Generate a Private PuTTY Key from the Private SSH key
+Generate a Private PuTTY key from the Private SSH key
 +++++++++++++++++++++++++++++++++++++++++++++++

 * Go to the unzipped putty folder,